jonas-w/share2kagi-android/README.md

 The only thing this app does, is appear in your share menu.
 I absolutely don't have any Android development experience (contributions/feedback is welcome!), but I wanted to have this feature, so I built it.

-If you share a link, the share menu will now contain three entries from this App:
+If you share a link or text, the share menu will now contain three entries from this App:

 - Discuss -> This will redirect you to https://kagi.com/discussdocs?url= + the url you shared
 - Summarize -> This will redirect you to https://kagi.com/summarizer?summary=summary&url= + the url you shared
-- Takeway -> This will redirect you to https://kagi.com/summarizer?summary=takeway&url= + the url you shared
+- Takeaway -> This will redirect you to https://kagi.com/summarizer?summary=takeway&url= + the url you shared
+- Translate -> This will redirect you to https://translate.kagi.com + the parameters you configured in the settings (works with text and URLs)

-If you share a text snippet instead of a URL, all three will still appear, but "Discuss" does currently not work without an URL provided (limitation on Kagi's side) and you'll only get a toast notification that you can only share URLs with "Discuss" and not text.
+If you share a text snippet instead of a URL, all four will still appear, but "Discuss" does not work without an URL provided and you'll only get a toast notification that you can only share URLs with "Discuss" and not text.

 ## Installation